xpack-dev-tools/meson-build-xpack/README-BUILD.md

 ### README-DEVELOP.md

-The details on how to prepare the development environment for Meson Build are in the [`README-DEVELOP.md`](https://github.com/xpack-dev-tools/meson-build-xpack/blob/xpack/README-DEVELOP.md) file.
+The details on how to prepare the development environment for a native build are in the [`README-DEVELOP.md`](https://github.com/xpack-dev-tools/meson-build-xpack/blob/xpack/README-DEVELOP.md) file.

 ## How to build distributions